 Cannabidiol (CBD) is being used in a variety of products, from supplements to creams to vape oils.
 Before you use any product containing cannabidiol, here’s what you need to know.

-CBD products of any kind are prohibited for Military Service Members.
+CBD products of any kind are prohibited for Service Members.

 What is cannabidiol?

 Cannabidiol (CBD) is a chemical compound belonging to the class of plant chemicals called “cannabinoids.”
 CBD occurs naturally in the plant Cannabis sativa (marijuana and hemp).
 However, it also can be made in a laboratory (synthetic).
-Preparations of CBD can contain varying amounts of delta-9 tetrahydrocannabinol (THC, the psychoactive ingredient in marihuana).
+Preparations of CBD can contain varying amounts of delta-9 tetrahydrocannabinol (THC, the psychoactive ingredient in marihuana), which is a controlled substance.
 How much THC depends on the Cannabis sativa plant the CBD came from and the process used to extract CBD from the plant.